apacheignite/documentation/sql/distributed-dml-19.md

 }
 [/block]

-[block:api-header]
+[block:callout]
 {
+  "type": "info",
-  "title": "Data Streaming"
+  "title": "Streaming Mode",
+  "body": "Using Ignite JDBC driver you can achieve fast data preloading in a so-called streaming mode.
+Learn more about this mode referring to the [streaming related section of JDBC Driver documentation](doc:jdbc-driver-19#data-streaming)."
 }
 [/block]
-Starting with version 1.9, Ignite is able to load data in bulk via SQL and JDBC.
-To achieve that, a `DataStramer` is used under the hood.
-This way of loading data into Ignite allows you to use well known concepts such as JDBC and SQL while getting all benefits of Ignite streaming.
-Please see more details about this mode and how to turn this in [streaming related section of JDBC Driver docs](doc:jdbc-driver-19#data-streaming).

 [block:api-header]
 {
   "type": "basic",